DIY Green Tea Face Mask Recipe And Guide: Go Green

 A face mask is used to keep your skin firm and hydrated, and can also target specific skin issues.
 So, why green tea?

-Green Tea, Aloe Vera And Honey Mask:
+DIY Green Tea, Aloe Vera And Honey Face Mask

 If you like green tea, then you’ve probably heard of Matcha powder.
 Matcha is from the same plant as green tea, but is a far more concentrated form (and generally, more expensive, too).
 That’s because Matcha has a higher concentration of polyphenols known as chlorophyll, which has anticancer and antioxidant properties.
 In fact, the matcha form of green tea has 137 times more antioxidants than the regular version.
 Just imagine what that could do for your skin!